wpsharks/comet-cache-kb/questions/30-xmlreader-failed-to-open-stream.md

 ---
-title: What is "XMLReader::open() failed to open stream"?
+title: What is "XMLReader::open() failed to open stream: no suitable wrapper"?
 categories: questions
 tags: auto-cache-engine
 author: raamdev